John Sutton Society

 Gabe Oxford ('19)

-Gabe Oxford is a second- year law student from Beaumont, Texas.
+Gabe Oxford is a third-year law student from Beaumont, Texas.
 Before law school, Gabe attended the University of Texas at Austin and completed a bachelors of science degree in Radio Television and Film and Spanish, originally hoping to become the next Jerry Maguire.
 As the youngest of seven children, Gabe learned early on the importance of advocacy and plans to become a litigator after graduating from Texas Law.

 Before law school, Gabe participated in the world’s longest annual charity bike ride, riding her bike from Austin Texas, to Anchorage, Alaska raising money for cancer research.
 Through this experience she learned the value of determination, adaptability, and diligence.
 Gabe is confident that she can recreate the community that she had during her 1L year in Sutton Society as Society Coordinator, and is eager to serve as a mentor and companion to the incoming 1L students.